jmaurelli/ai-workflow-system/dev_workflow/generate-and-process/gen-tasks-and-testing.md

 ### 1. Input
 - Begin with a Lean PRD saved at `/prd/prd-[feature-name].md`.
 - If present, read Lean SRS at `/srs/srs-[feature-name].md` and incorporate NFR budgets into acceptance criteria (reference `NFR-*`).
+- **NFR Integration**: Use NFR budgets to define performance, reliability, and security acceptance criteria for tasks.
+- **Constraint Awareness**: Incorporate SRS constraints into task dependencies and risk mitigation.
 - Ensure the PRD contains: overview, goals, user stories, and requirements.
 - If any elements are missing, clearly state what is absent at the top of the output, and skip steps that cannot be performed as a result.
 - Read `/docs/architecture.md` if present; otherwise, capture minimal architecture decisions inline and note any deltas or open items.